Vawx/twilio_text_respond/README.md

 run ngrok

 Use local host to have text message sent to you.
-Reply to text message to get reply from app.
+Reply to text message to get reply from application.

 ## License
 The MIT License (MIT)